hivemq/hivemq-testcontainer/readme.md

                     1000,
                     MyExtension.class);

-## Set debug level
+## Set logging level

-You can set the debug level of the HiveMQ instance running inside the container.
+You can set the logging level of the HiveMQ instance running inside the container.

 ### JUnit 4